apigovau/api-gov-au-definitions/api-documentation.md

 ```

-This API uses the `acronym` field when passing domains as parameteres.
+This API uses the `acronym` field when passing domains as parameteres..